850 Columbus Avenue

 What aspect of what you do is most interesting?

-The most interesting fact about my research is trying to narrow the gap between theoretical constructions and efficiency.
+The most interesting facts about my research is trying to push the limits of our current techniques, and the effort to narrow the gap between theoretic constructions and efficiency.

 What are your research or career goals, going forward?